Every character who died in 13 Reasons Why - TheNewsTrace

 When did she die?
 Season one

-After her demise, she despatched a field of tapes to her good friend and former love curiosity Clay Jensen to hearken to, with every tape containing a recording directed at anyone she felt was answerable for ruining her life and inflicting her melancholy.
+After her dying, she despatched a field of tapes to her pal and former love curiosity Clay Jensen to take heed to, with every tape containing a recording directed at any person she felt was liable for ruining her life and inflicting her melancholy.

 Jeff Atkins